ALFA ROMEO PRE-WW2 RACING AND PRODUCTION CARS

 Model by Metal 43 1/43

-1938 8C 2900B Le Mans Speciale: While leading the 1938 Le Mans race by over 100 miles, this car driven by Raymond Sommer and Clemente Biondetti was forced to retire due to a dropped valve, which had been preceded by a punctured tire.
+1938 8C 2900B Le Mans Speciale (Le Mans, 1938): While leading the 1938 Le Mans race by over 100 miles, this car driven by Raymond Sommer and Clemente Biondetti was forced to retire due to a dropped valve, which had been preceded by a punctured tire.
 This streamlined coupe was unique among Le Mans race cars, because in 1938 most race cars were still open.
 The body had designed by Touring proved to have a very low drag coefficient, allowing the coupe to achieve greater speeds on the Mulsanne Straight and allow the drivers better protection from the unpredictable Le Mans weather.
 Owned by the Alfa Romeo museum, it is dispalyed today at many concours and historic racing events.

 Model by TSM 1/43

 1938 8C 2900B Lungo Touring Spyder: The 2900B was Alfa Romeo's most prestigious grand touring car and was based on their successful motor sport engineering.
 Touring of Milan was responsible for almost the entire production of 2900B bodies and his flowing designs on the 2900B were his masterworks.Engine is a twin-supercharged, 180 hp, 2.9L.
+This car (Ch. #412041) was sent to Brazil after WWII, where the chassis was shortened and a Chevy V8 engine added for racing.
+Restored in 1997, it was reunited with its original body and engine.

 Model by ALTAYA/IXO 1/43